Skip to main content

 Student Leadership

-Student leadership is a big part of life at City of London Academy as we strive to prepare our students for their futures in the wider world, and refine the school’s provision to reflect the needs of our learners.
+Student leadership is an integral part of life at City of London Academy as we strive to prepare our students for their futures in the wider world, and refine the school’s provision to reflect the needs of our learners.
 There are opportunities to become involved in student leadership in every year group, from Year 7 all the way to Year 13.

-CoLA Southwark’s elected Student President and Vice Presidents lead a thriving group of student voice representatives in both the secondary and sixth form schools.
-They meet regularly and work hard to represent their fellow students’ views across the school.
+CoLA Southwark’s elected Student President and Vice Presidents lead a thriving group of student voice representatives on both the main and sixth form sites.
+Each form in Years 7 – 13 has an elected representative who meet every half-term and work hard to represent their fellow students’ views across the school.
 As well as being responsible for running public student voice forums and charity events, our leadership team meets with the headteacher frequently, addressing issues that affect them and maintaining strong communication with staff.
+Achievements of the Student Council include the opening of the Year 7 Playground; the introduction of a ‘Girls Only’ football area, and the establishment of a supervised independent study area for Year 11s at break and lunch times.

 Taking up such an important role allows us to make certain decisions that are only made to benefit the students at hand.
 This has additionally given me an elevated level of obligation, respect and duty which I have taken up gladly and embraced.
 Furthermore, cooperating with those in other such leadership positions has provided the school with benefits that I’m sure has helped.